G0246/jhm5/README.md

-# jhm5-ex03
+# jhm5

-This Cloudflare Worker serves both a Tic Tac Toe game and a Todo List application.
+All application and landing page.